John Cadwalader (general): Post-war

 In 1779, Cadwalader became a trustee of the University of Pennsylvania and returned to his estate on the banks of the Sassafras River at Shrewsbury, Kent County, Maryland.
 He became a member of the Maryland State Assembly.

 Personal life

-John Cadwalader married Williamina Bond (1753–1837), daughter of Dr. Phineas Bond, of Philadelphia and niece of Thomas Bond.
-Their son, Thomas (1779–1841), like his father, became a general of the Pennsylvania militia.
-Their daughter, Frances (1781–1843), married David Erskine, 2nd Baron Erskine (1777–1855), who was the British Ambassador to the United States from 1807 to 1809.
+On September 25, 1768, John Cadwalader married Elizabeth Lloyd (1742–1776), the daughter of Edward Lloyd, of Talbot County, Maryland.
+Her brother, Edward Lloyd IV, was a delegate to the Continental Congress for Maryland.
+Among their children were: